census-instrumentation/opencensus-python/contrib/opencensus-ext-azure/README.rst

     with tracer.span(name='parent'):
         response = requests.get(url='https://www.wikipedia.org/wiki/Rabbit')

 You can pass a callback function to the exporter to process telemetry before it is exported.
+Your callback function can return `False` if you do not want this envelope exported.
 Your callback function must accept an [envelope](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py#L86) data type as its parameter.
 You can see the schema for Azure Monitor data types in the envelopes [here](https://github.com/census-instrumentation/opencensus-python/blob/master/contrib/opencensus-ext-azure/opencensus/ext/azure/common/protocol.py).
-The `MetricsExporter` handles `MetricData` data types.
+The `AzureExporter` handles `Data` data types.

 .. code:: python